catalystneuro/roiextractors/README.md

 ```
 ### Special Setup for macOS ARM64

 When using ROIExtractors with Inscopix (`isx`) on Apple Silicon (macOS arm64 architecture), note that the `isx` package is not natively supported.
-The instructions are located at the [Inscopix installation guide](https://pypi.org/project/isx/).
+The installation instructions are located at the [Inscopix installation guide](https://pypi.org/project/isx/).

 ## Documentation
 See our [ReadTheDocs page](https://roiextractors.readthedocs.io/en/latest/) for full documentation, including a gallery of all supported formats.